aarav2703/aarav2703/README.md

 - 👋 Hi, I’m @aarav2703
-- 👀 I’m interested in backend coding and game debugging
+- 👀 I’m interested in web scraping and data analysis
-- 🌱 I’m currently learning frontend coding,Blender and Premiere Pro
 - 📫 How to reach me: Email-ak2703@srmist.edu.in
 -